kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 In this setup however it would deploy the target count of nodes in _every_ zone.
 So for example if you set up a Node Pool with a Node count of 4 but then also give it 2 Zones to spread across it would proceed to deploy 8 Nodes.

-The Toolkit will attempt to manage this for you and try to honor the target node count you have given in config.
-However if the number of Zones and Node Counts given are different in terms of parity (e.g. when the number of Zones is even and Node Count is odd) it will result in additional nodes being deployed and costing extra.
+The Toolkit will attempt to manage this for you and try to honour the target node count you have given in config.
+However, if the number of Zones and Node Counts given are different in terms of parity (e.g. when the number of Zones is even and Node Count is odd) it will result in additional nodes being deployed and costing extra.
 To help with this it's possible to specifically set Zones for the Kubernetes cluster to use as follows:

 - `kubernetes_zones` - A list of Zone names inside the target region that any Kubernetes resources should be spread across.
 This will override what's given in the `zones` variable to allow for additional flexibility.
 If unset it will follow the former.
 Default is the same as `zones` (`null`).
 Optional.